forest6511/secretctl/website/docs/guides/mcp/available-tools.md

 ## secret_get_field

-Get a specific field value from a multi-field secret. **Only non-sensitive fields can be retrieved** (Option D+ policy).
+Get a specific field value from a multi-field secret. **Only non-sensitive fields can be retrieved** (AI-Safe Access policy).
 Sensitive fields will be rejected.

 **Input Schema:**